Mohawks of Kanesatake

-Mohawks of Kanesatake or Kanehsata'kehró:non are a Mohawk First Nation in Quebec, Canada.
+Mohawks of Kanehsatà:ke or Kanehsata'kehró:non are a Mohawk First Nation in Quebec, Canada.
 In 2016 the band has a registered population of 2,508 members.
-Their main reserve is Kanesatake Lands located 48 km west of Montreal.
+Their main reserve is Kanehsatà:ke Lands located 48 km west of Montreal.
 They also share the uninhabited reserve of Doncaster 17 with the Mohawks of Kahnawá:ke for hunting and fishing.

 Demographics

-Members of the Kanesatake First Nation are Mohawk.
+Members of the Kanehsatà:ke First Nation are Mohawk.
 In November 2024, the band had a total registered population of 3,155 members, 1,784 of whom lived off reserve.

 Geography

-44% of the Mohawks of Kanesatake live in the Indian reserve of Kanesatake Lands located 53 km west of Montreal in Quebec.
+44% of the Mohawks of Kanehsatà:ke live in the Indian reserve of Kanehsatà:ke Lands located 53 km west of Montreal in Quebec.
 The reserve covers an area of 907.7 ha.
 The band also shares the uninhabited reserve of Doncaster 17 located 16 km northeast of Sainte-Agathe-des-Monts with the Mohawks of Kahnawá:ke for hunting and fishing.
-The band is headquartered in Kanesatake.
+The band is headquartered in Kanehsatà:ke.
 The closest important cities are Laval and Montreal.

 Governance

-Mohawks of Kanesatake are governed by a band council elected according to a custom electoral system based on Section 11 of the Indian Act.
-For the 2014 to 2017 tenure, this council is composed of the chief Serge Simon and six counselors.
+Mohawks of Kanehsatà:ke are governed by a band council elected according to a custom electoral system based on Section 11 of the Indian Act.
+For the 2014 to 2017 tenure, this council was composed of the chief Serge Simon and six counselors.